Gaetano and Rosina

 Tony

 and I were too young to serve during WWII, but he did his stint in the Navy in the late 1940s, and I was in the Army in Germany in the mid-1950s.
-While their older brothers were in the war, Millie, Mary and Connie did their part in emulating "Rosie the Riveter", working across town at the East Delavan Chevrolet factory (then called a "Defense Plant").
+While our older brothers were in the war, Millie, Mary and Connie did their part in emulating 'Rosie the Riveter', working across town at the East Delavan Chevrolet factory (then called a 'Defense Plant').
 Guy also worked there for years as a tool and die maker, and Tony later was a labor foreman there.
 Phil worked at the River Road Chevy plant after the war.
-During summers in the 1930s and early 1940s, the whole family was trucked to Musacchio's farm in North Collins, NY, where we all picked beans and berries for pennies.

 More to come